 In October 2001, the Company formed DaVinciRe and DaVinci with other equity investors.
-RenaissanceRe owns a minority economic interest in DaVinciRe; however, because RenaissanceRe controls a majority of DaVinciRe's outstanding voting rights, the consolidated financial statements of DaVinciRe are included in the consolidated financial statements of DaVinciRe's earnings owned by third parties for the years ended December 31, 2005, 2004 and 2003 is recorded in the consolidated statements of operations as minority interest.
+RenaissanceRe owns a minority economic interest in DaVinciRe; however, because RenaissanceRe controls a majority of DaVinciRe's outstanding voting rights, the consolidated financial statements of DaVinciRe are included in the consolidated financial statements of the Company.
+The 74.75% portion of DaVinciRe's earnings owned by third parties for the years ended December 31, 2005, 2004 and 2003 is recorded in the consolidated statements of operations as minority interest.